stanford-rc/www.sherlock.stanford.edu/src/docs/software/ai/coding-agents.md

 The `api_key` field is required by the configuration format but not checked by Ollama, so any non-empty string works.

+### Configuring pi

+Pi stores model configuration in `~/.pi/agent/models.json`.
+See the [pi models documentation][url_pi_models] for the full configuration format, including how to add an Ollama provider and point it to a local endpoint.

 ### Other agents